Souvlaki42/.dotfiles/README.md

 ## Todo
 - [x] Update installation docs to markdown in README.
 - [x] Fix terminal and Neovim colors.
+- [X] Make sure that copy images are stored in rofi clipboard manager.
 - [ ] Add screenshots to README.
-- [ ] Make sure that copy images are stored in rofi clipboard manager.
-- [ ] Add randomly generated hyprpaper wallpapers. (?)
+- [ ] Add randomly generated hyprpaper wallpapers.
-- [ ] Make and use the dots manager.

 ## How to use
 1. Connect to internet.